 The website states: “The crowning touch of Burj Khalifa is its telescopic spire comprised of more than 4,000 tons of structural steel.
 The spire was constructed from inside the building and jacked to its full height of 700 feet using a hydraulic pump.
 In addition to securing Burj Khalifa’s place as the world’s tallest structure, the spire is integral to the overall design, creating a sense of completion for the landmark.”

 Since Dubai suffers with heat and humidity much of the year, the need for water remains vitally important.
 The incorporated system supplies an average of 250,000 gallons of water daily.
 However, the structure also requires approximately 10,000 tons of cooling daily.
 Air-conditioners create a significant amount of condensation and drainage is collected in a basement holding tank — one the size of about 20 Olympic-sized swimming pools.
 The skyscraper’s peak electrical demand runs equivalent to 360,000 100-watt bulbs operating simultaneously.

 Completing the majestic exterior, a grand water terrace surrounds several levels and steps down toward a man-made lake.
 Residents and visitors line up here to ogle at (what else) the world’s largest dancing fountain: 900 feet long with water jets that shoot 500 feet in the air, as high as a 45-story building.
 The visual spectacle uses 6,600 lights, 25 colored projectors and 22,000 gallons of airborne water.

 The people of Dubai are naturally proud of this tall, elegant sliver of glass, steel and concrete jabbing the sky.
 If you visit the U.A.E., be sure to make online reservations to ride to the top.
-Tickets often sell out and you don’t want to miss Burg Khalifa’s astonishing view.
+Tickets often sell out and you don’t want to miss Burj Khalifa’s astonishing view.

 All photos by Debi Lander